OMGWINNING/slate/source/index.html.md

 # Introduction

-Welcome to the Alchemy API!
+Welcome to the Alchemy API: the enterprise grade Ethereum API.

 # Getting Started